-VII.
-Organizational Resilience Management System
+V. Organizational Resilience Management System (ORMS)

-62. At its April 2014 session, the Committee received a presentation on the Organizational Resilience Management System, approved by the General Assembly as the institution's emergency management framework.
-Resolution 67/254 included a recommendation to "expand the system to the specialized agencies, funds and programmes".

-63. The General Assembly mandated the development of the Organizational Resilience Management System, recognizing the need to clearly articulate the roles, responsibilities and relationships of the actors involved in emergency preparedness and response.

-64. The Organizational Resilience Management System framework resonated throughout the United Nations system because it set the fundamentals to enhance organizations' ability to manage the increasingly complex operational risks they all face.
-It also brought the system together around the common need to improve emergency preparedness and response and operational risk management.

-65. To further these objectives, at its last meeting the Committee decided to establish a process to draft a United Nations system common organizational resilience policy, associated key performance indicators, and a supporting maintenance, exercise and review regime.

-66. The Chair congratulated the inter-agency working group which had produced these deliverables under very tight timelines; demonstrating, in turn, significant alignment between agencies.
+- ✓ CEB/2014/HLCM/17 Draft UN System policy on Organizational Resilience Management System (ORMS) - ✓ CEB/2014/HLCM/17/ Add.1 Key Performance Indicators - ✓ CEB/2014/HLCM/17/ Add.2 -Maintenance, Exercise and Review Regime - Summary sheet - 69.
+At its April 2014 session, HLCM received a presentation on the Organizational Resilience Management System (ORMS), approved by the General Assembly as the institution's emergency management framework.
+Resolution 67/254 included a recommendation to "expand the system to the specialized agencies, funds and programmes." - 70.
+The General Assembly mandated the development of the Organizational Resilience Management System, recognizing the need to clearly articulate the roles, responsibilities and relationships of the actors involved in emergency preparedness and response. - 71.
+The ORMS framework resonated throughout the UN System because it set the fundamentals to enhance organizations' ability to manage the increasingly complex operational risks they all face.
+It also brought the system together around the common need to improve emergency preparedness and response and operational risk management. - 72.
+To further these objectives, at its last meeting HLCM decided to establish a process to draft a UN System common organizational resilience policy, associated key performance indicators, and a supporting maintenance, exercise and review regime. - 73.
+The HLCM Chair congratulated the interagency working group which had produced these deliverables under very tight timelines; demonstrating, in turn, significant alignment between agencies.

-67. The Organizational Resilience Management System policy was introduced by the United Nations Secretariat.
-In the discussion that followed, organizations endorsed it, together with the associated key performance indicators and maintenance, exercise and review regime, and congratulated the working group on its excellent work.

-68. Some participants asked whether the programme criticality framework could be mainstreamed into the Organizational Resilience Management System to provide visibility, promote coherence and create synergies between operational and programme response.
-Further clarification was requested on the scope of integrating the System with exercises and contingency planning for identified risks.
-In response, the United Nations Secretariat indicated that the next phase of this work was to develop the links between operational and programme response, with a view to minimizing the burden on country offices preparing for, preventing, responding to and recovering from crisis events.
-Highlighting that the programme criticality framework can be used to prioritize functions and activities that must be continued during a crisis, the United Nations Secretariat noted that this issue will be included in the review of the linkages between operational and programme preparedness and response.
-The Department of Safety and Security reinforced the importance of the link between operational and programme preparedness and the security risk assessment.

-69. Committee members also supported a proposal to include the development of appropriate tools and guidance as part of the future tasks of the Organizational Resilience Management System Working Group.
-The United Nations Secretariat further clarified that all of the key performance indicators are compulsory, while noting that under the Organizational Resilience Management System principle of flexible standardization, agencies, funds and programmes should apply the key performance indicators are not only indicators of Organizational Resilience Management System policy implementation but, when implemented, have proven to be fundamental to effective prevention, preparedness, response and recovery at all levels.
-The Committee agreed to report on the key performance indicators at the headquarters level at the next session of the Committee.
+- 74. The ORMS policy was introduced by United Nations Secretariat.
+In the discussion that followed, organizations endorsed it, together with the associated KPIs and ME&R regime, and congratulated the working group on its excellent work. - 75.
+Some participants asked whether the Programme Criticality Framework could be mainstreamed into ORMS to provide visibility, promote coherence and create synergies between operational and programme response.
+Further clarification was requested on the scope of integrating ORMS with exercises and contingency planning for identified risks.
+In response, the UN Secretariat indicated that the next phase of this work was to develop the links between operational and programme response, with a view to minimizing the burden on Country Offices preparing for, preventing, responding to and recovering from crisis events.
+Highlighting that the Programme Criticality Framework can be used to prioritize functions and activities that must be continued during a crisis, the UN Secretariat noted that this issue will be included in the review of the linkages between operational and programme preparedness and response.
+The UN Department of Safety and Security reinforced the importance of the link between operational and programme preparedness and the Security Risk Assessment. - 76.
+HLCM members also supported a proposal to include the development of appropriate tools and guidance as part of the future tasks of the ORMS Working Group.
+The UN Secretariat further clarified that all of the KPIs are compulsory, while noting that under the ORMS principle of Flexible Standardization, agencies, funds and programmes should apply the KPIs that are appropriate to their particular context.
+The KPIs are not only indicators of ORMS policy implementation but, when implemented, have proven to be fundamental to effective prevention, preparedness, response and recovery at all levels.
+The Committee agreed to report on the KPIs at the headquarters level at the next session of the HLCM.

+HLCM
-(a) Approved the United Nations system Organizational Resilience Management System policy, its associated key performance indicators, and the supporting maintenance, exercise and review regime;

-(b) Requested the continuation of the Organizational Resilience Management System Working Group as a community of practice to support implementation by producing applicable tools and guidance.
+- 77. Approved the UN System ORMS policy, its associated key performance indicators, and the supporting maintenance, exercise and review regime. - 78.
+Requested the continuation of the ORMS Working Group as a Community of Practice to support implementation by producing applicable tools and guidance.

-VIII.
-United Nations system internal coordination plan on cybersecurity and cybercrime
+VI.
+UN System Internal Coordination Plan on Cybersecurity and Cybercrime